A Region-based Randers Geodesic Approach for Image Segmentation: Acknowledgment

 \section{Acknowledgment}

 The authors would like to thank all the anonymous reviewers for their invaluable suggestions to improve this manuscript.
-This work is in part supported by the National Natural Science Foundation of China (NO. 61902224), by the French government under management of Agence Nationale de la Recherche as part of the ``Investissements d'avenir'' program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute) and by the Young Taishan Scholars (NO. tsqn201909137).
+This work is in part supported by the Shandong Provincial Natural Science Foundation (NO.~ZR2022YQ64), a project in QLUT (NO.~2022PY11), the National Natural Science Foundation of China (NOs.~62171125, 62172243), the Intergovernmental Cooperation Project of the National Key Research and Development Program of China (NO.~2022YFE0116700), and by the French government under management of Agence Nationale de la Recherche as part of the ``Investissements d'avenir'' program, reference ANR-19-P3IA-0001 (PRAIRIE~3IA~Institute).

 \appendices